-Gregg Hurwitz is the New York Times bestselling author of 12 thrillers, most recently, The Survivor (8/12).
+Gregg Hurwitz is the New York Times bestselling author of 13 thrillers, most recently, Tell No Lies (8/20).
 His novels have been shortlisted for numerous literary awards, graced top ten lists, and have been translated into 22 languages.

-He has also written comics for Marvel (Wolverine, Punisher) and DC (Batman, Penguin) and produced and written screenplays for film and television (ABC’s “V”, “Expulsion” spec script to Warner Bros, and many more).
+He is also a New York Times Bestselling comic book writer, having penned stories for Marvel (Wolverine, Punisher) and DC (Batman, Penguin), as well as produced and written screenplays for film and television (ABC’s “V”, “Expulsion” spec script to Warner Bros, and many more).
 He recently announced that he will be developing his Tim Rackley books for TNT/Sony.
 Gregg resides in Los Angeles.

-Gregg Hurwitz is the critically acclaimed, New York Times and internationally bestselling author of twelve novels, most recently Trust No One, They’re Watching, You’re Next, and The Survivor.
+Gregg Hurwitz is the critically acclaimed, New York Times and internationally bestselling author of thirteen novels, most recently They’re Watching, You’re Next, The Survivor and Tell No Lies.
 His books have been nominated for numerous awards, shortlisted twice for best novel of the year by International Thriller Writers, nominated for CWA’s Ian Fleming Steel Dagger, chosen as feature selections for all four major literary book clubs, honored as Book Sense Picks, nominated for the Galaxy National Book Award, and translated into twenty two languages.

 Gregg has written screenplays for or sold spec scripts to many of the major studios, and written, developed, and produced television (including ABC’s “V”) for various networks.
-He has also written comics for Marvel and DC, tackling characters ranging from Wolverine to Batman.
+He is also a New York Times Bestselling comic book writer, having penned stories for Marvel (Wolverine, Punisher) and DC (Batman, Penguin).
 He has published numerous academic articles on Shakespeare, taught fiction writing in the USC English Department, and guest lectured for UCLA, and for Harvard in the United States and internationally.
 In the course of researching his thrillers, he has sneaked onto demolition ranges with Navy SEALs, swum with sharks in the Galápagos, and gone undercover into mind-control cults.

 The Survivor, St. Martins Press, 2012